 You can manage what you can measure

-Counting visitors using car count and multiplying by a factor is even less precise than intermittent manual counts since the number of people in a car will vary dramatically by time of day, day of week and season
+Counting visitors using car count and multiplying by a factor is even less precise than intermittent manual counts since the number of people in a car will vary dramatically by time of day, day of week and season.

-First generation traffic counting used break-beam technology to count, however this has proven to be inaccurate to a point many retailers will no longer accept the figures it gives out.
+First-generation traffic counting used break-beam technology to count; however, this has proven to be inaccurate to a point many retailers will no longer accept the figures it gives out.

-As for using security staff to manually count for fixed periods of the day, “forget the cost” what about the inaccuracies e.g. the centre counts 5 minutes in every hour and calculates the full hour from this.
+As for using security staff to manually count for fixed periods of the day, “forget the cost” what about the inaccuracies e.g. the center counts 5 minutes in every hour and calculates the full hour from this.
 Example 20 X 12 = 240 per hour: What if in those five minutes an additional family of 5 came in?
 25 X12 = 300 an increase of 60 counts or 20%, how do you monitor incremental changes in this scenario?

-Those still using outdated traffic-counting methods would be well served to join those that have already realised that a relatively small investment in a proven technology can provide a dramatic return on investment in a few short months.
+Those still using outdated traffic-counting methods would be well served to join those that have already realized that a relatively small investment in a proven technology can provide a dramatic return on investment in a few short months.

-Proactive use of in-mall customer counting provide
+Proactive use of in-mall customer counting provides

 Additional income generation

 Aside from the setting and justification of leasing costs, additional revenue can be generated from advertising and sponsorship.
-Comprehensive accurate traffic count is key to this income stream.
-By being aware of traffic volume and dwell times in certain areas of the centre, specific values can be attributed to these entrances and areas.
+Comprehensive, accurate traffic count is key to this income stream.
+By being aware of traffic volume and dwell times in certain areas of the center, specific values can be attributed to these entrances and areas.
 Centre management are able to use their traffic information to entice advertisers, much in the same vein that print media sell impressions.